If you’re a team site owner, it’s a good idea to create a governance model to address your site’s policies, processes, roles, and responsibilities.

-- Training: Basic navigation, search, and document management training can be very useful for people new to the product.
+- Training: Basic navigation, search, and document management training can be very useful for people new to SharePoint.

-- Support: You might want a designated expert on your team to troubleshoot problems and be a liaison to an administrator.
+- Support: You might want a designated SharePoint expert on your team to troubleshoot problems and be a liaison to your IT department

 - Compliance with legal or organizational guidelines: Sometimes this might just be a matter of maintaining up-to-date links to the appropriate guidelines, but it’s good to have a person responsible.

-Backup and recovery features protect your data from accidental loss.
+SharePoint Server’s backup and recovery features protect your data from accidental loss.
 The frequency of backup and the speed and level of recovery are set up by the IT administrators of the enterprise SharePoint installation.
 Check with them to see what levels are available to you and let your users know what they need to do if they lose data.